OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-blocks.md

 # Bloques en Ethereum

-A blockchain is made of blocks — and Ethereum is no exception.
+A blockchain is made of blocks, and Ethereum is no exception.
 Every transaction, smart contract deployment, or balance update happens inside a block.

 ---